neoxic/lua-amf3/README.md

     arr1 = {__array = true, 1, 2, 3}, -- A table with an '__array' field translates into an 'Array'
     arr2 = {__array = 5, nil, 2, nil, 4, nil}, -- Array length can be adjusted to form a sparse array
 }
-data[data] = data -- Any circular references are safe
+data[data] = data -- All kinds of circular references are safe

 local out = encode_decode(data)
 assert(out[out].obj.str == 'abc') -- Circular references are properly restored